DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/05chapter4.md

 discuss here, attest to the currency of Bataille's questions today and to the counterintuitive character of postmediatic intermediality.

-## Radical mediation: Updating the remediation model
+## Radical Mediation: Updating the Remediation Model

 In Chapter 1, we looked at some limitations of the remediation model and showed how other, non-transformational dynamics could connect mediating